tornadocash/docs/general/how-to-use-tornado-cash-with-tor.md

 Here is a quick and easy tutorial to ensure your anonymity.

+### Here's a video on how to install Metamask on TOR - https://youtu.be/pEYmIjkL5bc

 ### Step **#1 - Install** TOR

 First, go there: [https://www.torproject.org/download/](https://www.torproject.org/download/)